Rosier History, Family Crest & Coats of Arms

 - Mourice Rosier, American politician, Social Democratic Candidate for New York State Assembly from Kings County 15th District, 1904

-- Joseph A. Rosier, American Democrat politician, Candidate for U.S. Representative from Florida 9th District, 1976
+- Joseph A. Rosier, American Democratic Party politician, Candidate for U.S. Representative from Florida 9th District, 1976

 - A. J. Rosier (d.
 1932), American politician, Member of Wyoming State Senate, 1932